Eddie T. Johnson: Embroilment with Donald Trump

+Retirement from the Chicago Police Department

 On November 7, 2019, Johnson announced his intention to retire from the Chicago Police Department (CPD).
 Johnson's retirement announcement, effective at the end of 2019, followed an incident where police officers had found Johnson asleep in his city-owned vehicle on October 17, 2019.
 Johnson later told Mayor Lightfoot that he had consumed alcohol earlier that evening, requesting an internal investigation into the incident, to which Johnson expressed that he was "not concerned" about the outcome.

 On November 8, 2019, Mayor Lightfoot appointed retired Los Angeles police chief Charlie Beck as the city's interim superintendent.
 On December 2, 2019, Mayor Lightfoot terminated Johnson's superintendent contract for cause, effective immediately, indicating that he had misrepresented the reason why he was sleeping in his vehicle; however, Johnson remained an employee of the CPD, as the Mayor's action was technically a demotion.

 On December 4, 2019, he chose to accept retirement under his career service position as lieutenant, which completely severed his relationship with the CPD.

+Lawsuit over sexual assault and sexual harassment

 On October 15, 2020, CPD officer Cynthia Donald sued Johnson for sexual assault and harassment.
+On March 20, 2024, U.S. District Judge Elaine Bucklo dismissed Donald's lawsuit against both Johnson and the city of Chicago without going to trial, writing that “The basic problem with Donald’s claim is that virtually all the evidence of her conduct suggests that she welcomed and was an active participant in her relationship with Johnson."